-Simple kidney cysts are often detected during an imaging test performed for another condition.
-Simple kidney cysts that don't cause signs or symptoms usually don't require treatment.
+Simple kidney cysts are often found during an imaging test for another condition.
+Treatment usually isn't needed unless simple cysts cause symptoms.

-Simple kidney cysts typically don't cause signs or symptoms.
-If a simple kidney cyst grows large enough, symptoms may include:
+Simple kidney cysts typically don't cause symptoms.
+But if a simple kidney cyst grows large enough, symptoms may include:

-Make an appointment with your doctor if you have signs or symptoms of a kidney cyst.
+Make an appointment with your health care provider if you have symptoms of a kidney cyst.

-The risk of having simple kidney cysts increases as you get older, though they can occur at any age.
+The risk of having simple kidney cysts increases as you get older.
+But they can occur at any age.
 Simple kidney cysts are more common in men.

-Kidney cysts can occasionally lead to complications, including:
+Kidney cysts may sometimes lead to complications, including:

 Tests and procedures used to diagnose simple kidney cysts include:

-If your simple kidney cyst causes no signs or symptoms and doesn't interfere with your kidney function, you may not need treatment.
-Instead, your doctor may recommend that you have an imaging test, such as ultrasound, periodically to see whether your kidney cyst has enlarged.
-If your kidney cyst changes and causes signs and symptoms, you may choose to have treatment at that time.
-Sometimes a simple kidney cyst goes away on its own.
+If a simple kidney cyst causes no symptoms and doesn't affect kidney function, you may not need treatment.
+Instead, your health care provider may recommend that you have imaging tests, such as ultrasounds, over time to see whether your kidney cyst changes.

-If your simple kidney cyst is causing signs and symptoms, your doctor may recommend treatment.
+If a simple kidney cyst is causing symptoms, your health care provider may recommend treatment.
 Options include:

-A simple kidney cyst discovered during an imaging test for another disease or condition may concern you.
-Talk with your doctor about what having a simple kidney cyst means for your health.
+A simple kidney cyst found during an imaging test for another disease or condition may concern you.
+Talk with your health care provider about what having a simple kidney cyst means for your health.
 Gathering information may put your mind at ease and help you feel more in control of your situation.

-Before meeting with your doctor, prepare a list of questions to ask, such as:
+Before meeting with your health care provider, prepare a list of questions to ask, such as:

 Don't hesitate to ask other questions as they occur to you during your appointment.

-Your doctor is likely to ask you a number of questions, such as:
+Your health care provider is likely to ask you a number of questions, such as: